olivierjan/ROM-software-for-6502-SBC/README.md

 1. `OJROM.bin`: pure binary file to be used with 6502 Simulator (SYMON)
 2. `OJROM.hex`: Intel HEX file format, easier to manipulate with EEPROM burner.

+I will try to automate the build, offsets and relocation in the future, but I haven't found how to pass variables to Merlin32...